rollingryan/next-countries/README.md

 - Adding cypress to CI would be a good idea
 - Lazy loading the countries list in batches
 - "Skeleton" loading of the cards and details page would be cool
+- Page progress loader and possibly transitions
+- Next/MUI dialogue as route for country details
 - Storybook for component documentation and snapshot testing
-- SEO implementation was hardly considered.
-There's loads of room for improvement including:
+- There's loads of room for SEO improvement including:
   - Adding head meta
   - Search friendly URLs
   - aria-labeling